Arch-ive/Seasoned-Recipes/content/recipe/base/Fresh Pasta/index.md

 | Salt |  4-5g |
 | Water (warm) | 110g-125g |

->Ratios are for 2 people. <br>Same method as above however don't tear the dough, just fold it in over itself to combine everything evenly & use warm water to give the dough some life
+>Ratios are for 2 people. <br>Same method as above.
+Just kneed it thoroughly and use warm water to give it some life.
+Semolina is high in protein so it naturally wants to form a strong gluten network.
+Tearing the dough is less important here.

 ### Green Pasta